hokiepokedad/PokemonGo-Map/docs/extras/encounters.md

 1. Make sure initial scan has finished.
 Enabling encounters during initial scan is a waste of requests.
 2. Enable encounters on your map (`-enc`).
-3. Add L25 (and optionally L30) accounts for IV scanning into a CSV file (separate from your regular accounts file, e.g. 'high-level.csv').
-The lines should be formatted as "25 or 30,service,user,pass":
+3. Add L25 (and optionally L30) accounts for IV scanning into a CSV file (separate from your regular accounts file, e.g. 'high-level.csv'). **Warning: read the important points below if you're scanning with only L30s!** The lines should be formatted as "25 or 30,service,user,pass":
    ```
    25,ptc,randOMusername1,P4ssw0rd!
    25,ptc,randOMusername2,P4ssw0rd!